Self-healing concrete: Use of superabsorbent polymers

 Superabsorbent polymers are natural, or synthetic 3D cross-linked homopolymers or copolymers with a high fluid absorption capacity.
 The swelling capacity varies according to the monomers' type and the cross-linking density and may reach 1000 g g-1.
 The maximal swelling results from a balance between osmotic pressure, which is related to the presence of electrically charged groups, and the elastic retractive forces of the polymer matrix.
 Furthermore, since osmotic pressure is related to the concentration of ions in the aqueous solution, the ionic strength of the swollen medium substantially influences absorption behavior.
 Aside from the several application areas (e.g., sanitary and biomedical sector, agricultural sector) where SAPs are currently used, more and more research is focusing on the use of SAPs in mortar/concrete.
 To limit self-desiccation shrinkage during hardening, SAPs were added as an internal curing agent in cementitious systems with a low water-to-binder ratio.
 Aside from reducing autogenous shrinkage, SAPs may be added to cementitious materials to improve freeze-thaw resistance and induce self-sealing and self-healing properties.
 In terms of the latter, the inclusion of SAPs serves many purposes.

 First and foremost, SAPs, which absorb mixing water during concrete mixing and shrink when the matrix hardens, leave behind macropores.
 These macropores operate as weak matrix sites, attracting and encouraging multiple cracking.
 Both actions promote crack closure by allowing cracks to cross SAP macropores and generate narrower cracks.
 However, these macropores may be accountable for strength loss, but not always, since SAPs can also operate as an internal healing agent and drive more hydration, as previously mentioned.
 It all relies on the kind of SAP utilized, particle size and shape, the number of SAPs, the w/c ratio of the mix, the addition of water to compensate for the loss in workability, and the mixing technique, among other things.

+Additives that Promote Self-healing on Heat Exposure

+Carbon Nanotube Reinforced Concrete (CNT-RC) can heal after being subjected to fires and high temperatures.
+Research by Szeląg investigated the healing ability of CNT-RC after being subjected to high temperatures.
+The study found that the addition of CNTs to cement paste improved the thermal stability of the material and allowed for it to maintain its mechanical properties at elevated temperatures up to 800 °C. Additionally, after the material was exposed to high temperatures and subsequently cooled, it still maintained its healing ability and was able to repair any cracks that formed during the thermal loading process.